 Is this product safe for children?

 This product is safe for children at least 12 years of age.
-It is not approved for the use in those younger than 12.
+It is not approved for use in those younger than 12.

 How should I store this medication?